 reviewed the capabilities of low-cost statistics software.
 Our Summer 2006 and January 2010 newsletters

 described the free R statistical software environment.
 All of our courses

-are taught with either commercial software, or with R. We couldn't get through the routines presented in the first day of our introductory Applied Environmental Statistics course if using Excel.
+are taught with either commercial software, or with R. If using Excel, we couldn't get through the routines included in the first day of our introductory Applied Environmental Statistics coursel.

 Note: All opinions other than those cited as coming from others are my own.